Last updated on September 11th, 2023

 Weight gain is, obviously, needed for physical repair, but is also essential for the mind (see for instance Accurso et al's study 'Is weight gain really a catalyst for broader recovery?' and Dr Sarah Ravin's plain English summary of it.)

 "It is well established in outpatient and higher levels of care that early and steady weight gain is associated with good prognosis"AED Guidebook for Nutrition Treatment of Eating Disorders (2020)

 So, start refeeding.

-This isn't just for anorexia.
+This isn't just for anorexia, and this isn't just for low-weight individuals.
 With an eating disorder, including bulimia or binge-eating disorder, there is usually a component of restriction.
-If they lost weight they need weight gain.
-And all eating-disorder sufferers need regular renourishment, whatever their weight or body shape.
+If someone has lost weight, or failed to grow, they need weight gain.
+Also, all eating-disorder sufferers need regular renourishment, whatever their weight or body shape.

 The only reason not to refeed fast now is if your child is at risk of refeeding syndrome.
 Check with a professional.
 (What's normally meant by 'fast' is half a kilo to one kilo a week at home, and usually twice as fast in an inpatient setting — more on this in Chapter 6 of my book.)